kailash-manasarovar/statement/docs/timeline/2024/may.md

 [![About to meet Elon](../../content/tweets/may-2024/about-to-meet-elon.jpg)](https://x.com/1FRGVN/status/1791476434873315632)

+- Proof I was turning my phone off regularly and perhaps would [have needed a lookout](#hans) if I was *sought after* for something.
-- You have to admit, these tweets are curious aren't they.
+- You have to admit, these tweets are curious aren't they, especially considering my latent psychic abilities when ingesting whatever hallucinogens the gypsies had me high on for years and years.
+- Is it a normal reaction for people who are constantly sedated and assaulted to have memories bubble up, as it were?
-- All this does make me wonder about the PornHub connection.
+- All this does make me wonder about the PornHub connection and how easy it is to connect up a network of porn-addict tech workers.
 - [Aziv the sexual terrorist](#the-pakistani-yorkshire-man) was delighted to tell us about his PornHub account.
 - [Samuel](../2022/october.md#sam-shares-some-files-with-me) had probably been advised to tell me about a *different* porn network, Max Power, probably also part of the conspiracy, but a redirect from something bigger and more mainstream like PornHub whereby men all over the world might recognize a target.
 - Furthermore, I was always *warned off* getting involved with the [Justice Defense Fund](https://justicedefensefund.org/) and Laila Micklewait by fake accounts spreading lies about the founder, and other things.